zorec/ng2-pack/README.md

 - **toggleSubfield** Triggered when a visibility for a subfield is changed.
 Type: ToggleSubfieldEvent
 - **visibleColumnsChange** This event is trigged whenever a column is added/removed or the order changed.
 - **rowClick** Body row was clicked.
 Event data is row index.
 Type: RowClickEvent
-- **editCell** This event is triggered when a cell was edited.
-Type EditCellEvent.
-Experimental.

 #### Subcomponents